|

 Our own personal experience might be a good place to start this guide.

-For what it’s worth, we spent a week in Paris on our trip in 2021 and we split our time between two different areas to get a feel for both.
+For what it’s worth, we spent a week in Paris on our trip a few years back and we split our time between two different areas to get a feel for both.

-Then, Matt returned to Paris solo in 2022, where he spent part of his time in a favorite from the first trip.
+Then, Matt returned to Paris solo a year later, where he spent part of his time in a favorite neighborhood from the previous trip.

 We spent the first half of our week in Paris in the 9th Arrondissement, which is a budget-friendly, central location.